Spring Garden Revival

 Contact Bridgewater’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Bridgewater.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinsed) and coordinate with the recycling program for plastic bags (verify local acceptance).
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
+Plastic fertilizer bags may be accepted through municipal recycling—always check local guidelines.
 Biodegradable paper packaging can be placed in yard waste collection (April–November).
 For finished compost, Bridgewater offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact:
+In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services for major incidents, and prevent storm drain contamination.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.
+For more information, contact:

 Bridgewater Department of Public Works